FenaliEnacton/react-native-boilerplate/README.md

 ### Tips

 1. command to check pkg update is avaliable or not : npx npm-check-updates -u && npm i
+2. text is not as same as old
+   a. copy asset folder from root dir
+   b. copy react-native-config from root dir
+   c. apply command "npx react-native-asset"

 ### Errors and Solution